 The start of another trail, just behind this “rounded-area,” which descends slightly into the abyss below.

-About 300 feet later, you’ll reach a “playground” of some sorts (and by playground, I mean a lengthy set of monkey bars to your left).
+About 300 feet later, you’ll reach a “playground” of some sorts (and by a playground, I mean a lengthy set of monkey bars to your left).

 A sign depicting a synopsis of the Baldwin Hills Scenic Overlook.